The LISTSERV® list owner's Support FAQ

 The bottom line is that it is probably not worth the time and trouble to keep people from being able to sign off of any list, even if the list serves up highly-important data, given that it's always possible for an individual user to delete the mail unread either automatically or by simply dumping it in the trash after downloading it and reading the subject line.

-Yes.
+Assuming that HTML messages are not explicitly disabled for the list, yes.
 LISTSERV is essentially a pass-through: unless it is specifically configured *not* to do so, it will distribute whatever it is sent.

 The only issues for HTML messages are ability of the sender's e-mail program to send true HTML, and the ability of the recipient's e-mail program to interpret and display it.